larseggert/moderation/draft-ecahc-moderation.md

 ## Appeals {#appeals}

-Because the moderator team serves at the discretion of the IETF Chair, any moderation decision can be appealed to the IETF Chair, per
+Because the moderator team serves at the discretion of the IETF Chair, any moderation decision can be appealed to the IETF Chair by anyone, per {{!RFC2026}}.
-{{!RFC2026}}.
 Disagreements with a decision by the IETF Chair can be brought to their attention.
 If this does not lead to a resolution, the decision can be appealed as described in {{!RFC2026}}, as with any other Area Director decision.
 In this case, the appeals chain starts with an appeal to the entire IESG.